The Scenic Route

 Majestic viaducts, dark tunnels, ancient mill ruins, shady wooded groves…

 Lancashire’s new sustainable transport programme links up stretches of disused railway to create off-road greenways, and offers some brilliant opportunities for creative engagement.
-Our project The Scenic Route makes a start, with an exciting series of artist-led interventions and community activities throughout 2016.
+Our project The Scenic Route makes a start, with an exciting series of artist-led interventions and community activities.

 The creation of the East Lancashire Strategic Cycleway network is being made possible by government funding through the Regional Growth Fund and Lancashire County Council transport funding and led by our partners at Lancashire County Council.
 Over the next few years, they will invest millions of pounds in joining up the dots of some existing but fragmented cycle routes based on old railway lines, working towards a more joined up network.
 LCC have invited MPA to bring a creative dimension to the programme, and we are delighted to be working with them.